Brand Strategy

 The median score is 50.
 Dead center.
 And 74% of schools cluster between 40 and 59.
 Almost three-quarters of university websites are statistically indistinguishable from each other in terms of brand voice.

 MIT scored 76, which isn't surprising.
 They had exactly 2 clichés detected across their entire site.
-Two.
 The school with the most?
 Over 150.

 I score three things separately: language quality (how well is the writing itself?), strategic positioning (does the site answer "why here?"), and cliché density (how much filler language?).